 Everyone is welcome

-Traditional facelifts are full of rules and restrictions that limit the eligibility of patients.
+Traditional facelifts in Beverly Hills are full of rules and restrictions that limit the eligibility of patients.
 That’s for good reason – surgical facelifts are intense.
 They require cutting and general anesthetic – procedures which can take an enormous toll on the body.
 As we age, we recover less quickly from medical procedures, and the more intensive they are, the more we risk.

 The Stem Cell Lift® was designed as a facelift for virtually everyone who wants it – it’s a nonsurgical, minimally invasive procedure, so there are far fewer risks.
 The techniques involved also stimulate collagen production and boost facial volume, so the underlying structure of the face and current skin elasticity are not as influential on the end result as they might be in a traditional facelift.